Jury members

 Bio

-Réka Lemhényi is a Hungarian film editor with over 20 years of experience in cinema and television.
-She has worked with acclaimed directors including Oscar-winner István Szabó, Jerzy Skolimowski, György Pálfi, and Tudor Giurgiu (Why Me?, Libertate).
+Réka Lemhényi is a Hungarian film editor with a career spanning over two decades in cinema and television.
+She has worked with acclaimed directors including Oscar-winner István Szabó, Jerzy Skolimowski, György Pálfi, and Tudor Giurgiu, for whom she was in charge of the editing of Why Me? and Libertate.

 Christoph Thoke